-At a minimum, maintain the existing bridge low chord elevation.
-Provide a minimum bridge length of 100 feet.
-Provide a minimum span length of 40 feet over the channel.
-Do not locate bents between stations 94+00 and 94+25.
-The abutment toe shall be placed a minimum of 10 feet from the top of the channel bank stations 93+80 and 94+30 or at a point where the projection of the spill through slope provides a minimum 10-foot distance from any point on the channel bank or bed, whichever is greater.
+Provide a minimum low chord of 79.4 feet.
+Provide a minimum bridge length of 180 feet.
+Do not locate bridge ends between stations 49+65 and 51+35.
+Provide a minimum span length of 30 feet over the channel.
+The abutment toe shall be placed a minimum of 10 feet from the top of the channel banks, defined by stations 49+93 and 51+22, or at a point where the projection of the spill through slope provides a minimum 10-foot distance from any point on the channel bank or bed, whichever is greater.